Скачать реферат: English Literature

 as a literary trend

-literature – a certain mentality of post industrial age.
+as a phenomenon which doesn’t belong exclusively to literature – a certain mentality of post industrial age.

 Post modernism appeared after the second WW.
 In 50’s, especially 60’s new type of fiction, new writing emerged, drastically different from previous writers.
 The idea that permeated this works: there is need to reevaluate old values, the values that lead Western civilization (idea of emancipation, enlightenment).
 But the WWII showed that the belief that a human is a reasonable creature who can build a reasonable society is inconsistent.